-Yearwood-Dan's work has been exhibited internationally at Marianne Boesky Gallery, New York; Tiwani Contemporary, London; Queercircle, London; New Art Exchange, Nottingham; Royal Academy, London; Sarabande: The Lee Alexander McQueen Foundation, London; Galerie Isa, Mumbai; Arusha Gallery, Edinburgh; Museum of Contemporary African Art, Marrakesh.
-Her work is included in the permanent collections of the Hirshhorn Museum and Sculpture Garden, Washington D.C., Institute of Contemporary Art Miami, and Columbus Museum of Art, amongst others.
-She has participated in a range of fellowships and residencies, including the Palazzo Monti Residency, Brescia, Italy and Bloomberg New Contemporaries in Partnership with Sarabande: The Lee Alexander McQueen Foundation, London, UK.
-The artist received her BA from the University of Brighton in 2016, she lives and works in London.
+Yearwood-Dan's work has been shown at the Contemporary Arts Center, Cincinnati, OH; Scottsdale Museum of Contemporary Art, AZ; the Green Family Art Foundation, Dallas, TX; Palazzo Monti, Brescia, Italy; and the Museum of Contemporary African Art, Marrakesh, Morocco, among others.
+Her work is in the permanent collections of the Hirshhorn Museum and Sculpture Garden, Washington D.C.; Institute of Contemporary Art Miami, FL; the Crocker Art Museum, Sacramento, CA; the Jorge M. Perez Collection, Miami, FL; and the Columbus Museum of Art and Pizzuti Collection, Columbus, OH.
+In 2022, she produced her first public mural installation for Queercircle, London, UK.
+She has participated in a range of fellowships and residencies, including the Palazzo Monti Residency, Brescia, Italy, and Bloomberg New Contemporaries in Partnership with Sarabande: The Lee Alexander McQueen Foundation, London, UK.
+The artist received her B.A. from the University of Brighton in 2016.
+Yearwood-Dan lives and works in London.